kismetwireless/kismet/docs/dev/webui.md

 This is the title of the menu item.
 This can included embedded HTML, and for consistency, it is recommended that an icon is selected from the included font-awesome icon font.

-#### cbmodule - string (required)

-The module name which contains a callback for when this item is clicked.

 #### clickCallback - string (required)

-The function in the `cbmodule` which is called which this item is clicked.
+The function in which is called which this item is clicked.
 This function is responsible for launching whatever activity corresponds to the menu item.
 The menu will be closed automatically when the item is clicked.

 #### priority - integer (optional)